-Here are five stars who have shared details about their struggles with incontinence, reminding us they’re human too!2
+Here are five celebrities who’ve shared their personal struggle with incontinence, reminding us they’re human too!2

 - Katy Perry Whether you’re a huge fan of Katy Perry’s music or you only recognize her from the Super Bowl XLIX halftime show back in 2015, one thing you likely don’t know about this chart-topping pop star is that she experienced urinary issues off and on throughout high school.
 The singer shared that while she didn’t particularly enjoy wearing diapers in high school, she believes that the experience as a whole helped make her a stronger, more understanding individual.